OISF/suricata/doc/userguide/rules/file-keywords.rst

 more reproducible across different Suricata versions and operating systems.
 Being a standard, this is also improving correlation with other tools.

+See :ref:`output-eve-fileinfo` for more information on how to set up MIME type identification database.

 filestore
 ---------